isomerpages/moe-crestsec/_curriculum/Assessment Matters.md

 #### Types of Assessments

 *   Termly Weighted Assessments will be conducted in class to gauge the learning progress of students.
-*   Mid-Year examination will be conducted for Secondary 4 students.
 *   Preliminary N-Level examination will be conducted for Secondary 4 students.
 *   End-of-Year examination will be conducted for Secondary 1 to 3 students.